Lykos Defence Logo

 Frequently Asked Questions

 Most sessions run between two and six hours, depending on complexity, scenario depth, and number of participants.
 Expect to spend some time with our team before the exercise to ensure it suits your needs.
-More bespoke exercises taking place across geographies or multiple days are also possible, just let us know what you need.
+More bespoke exercises taking place across geographies or multiple days are also possible.

 After the exercise, we'll deliver an after-action report with both executive-level and technical recommendations within one to two weeks.

 It can be.
-We tailor the scenario to your team’s maturity and level of preparedness.
-Some exercises focus on executive decision-making and business impact, others revolve around detailed technical injects.
+We tailor each exercise to your organisation’s maturity and preparedness goals.
+Some tabletop exercises focus primarily on executive decision-making, business impact, and communications, while others include detailed technical injects for security and IT teams.

-We'll discuss the scope and specifics of the scenario during an initial kickoff call to ensure the exercise meets your exact requirements.
+We’ll agree on the scope during an initial kickoff call to ensure the exercise is appropriately balanced and delivers useful outcomes for all participants.